-Seniors need to do exercises that provide an ample amount of physical activity while avoiding unnecessary strain.
-There are hundreds of different exercises that work every part of the body, but not all are ideal for seniors.
+Seniors need to do exercises that provide ample physical activity while avoiding unnecessary strain.
+Hundreds of exercises work every body part, but not all are ideal for seniors.
 Fortunately, there are many low-impact workouts that seniors can take advantage of to meet their fitness goals.

 Aerobic exercise is any cardio that gets your heart beating and body moving.
-Many low-intensity aerobic exercises are perfect for seniors, including swimming, walking, and cycling.
-These activities are highly adaptable and allow seniors to adjust their intensity based on their willingness to put more effort into their fitness.
+Many low-intensity aerobic exercises, including swimming, walking, and cycling, are perfect for seniors.
+These highly adaptable activities allow seniors to adjust their intensity based on their willingness to put more effort into their fitness.

-Yoga is an excellent way for anyone to improve their balance and strength, and it can make a fine addition to a senior fitness program.
+Yoga is an excellent way to improve balance and strength and can make a fine addition to a senior fitness program.
 According to the National Council of Aging, hospitals admit an older adult to an emergency room for a fall-related injury every 11 minutes.
 Every 19 minutes, a senior dies from a fall.
 Yoga and low-impact chair yoga help seniors strengthen everything from their core to their legs, improving their sense of balance and lessening the chance of a fall-related injury.

 Muscle loss can lead to various health issues for seniors, making it challenging to move around the house or a retirement community.
-Bodyweight workouts can be an integral part of senior fitness, as we can do them without additional equipment.
+Bodyweight workouts can be integral to senior fitness, as we can do them without additional equipment.
 Some great bodyweight workouts for seniors include step-ups, chair squats, and lying hip bridges.

 Exercises to Avoid for Senior Fitness

 While seniors need to get an ample amount of exercise, there are some exercises that seniors should avoid.
-These workouts are high-impact and high-intensity, putting seniors at risk for avoidable health complications.
+These high-impact and high-intensity workouts put seniors at risk for avoidable health complications.
 Therefore, when developing a senior fitness plan, it’s vital to exclude the following exercises at all costs.

-As muscle mass decreases with age, it becomes harder for seniors to lift heavyweights.
-If a senior attempts weightlifting with weights that are more than they can handle, not only could it put a strain on their heart, but it could cause significant physical injury.
+As muscle mass decreases, it becomes harder for seniors to lift heavy weights.
+If a senior attempts weightlifting with weights that are more than they can handle, it could strain their heart and cause significant physical injury.
 No senior wants to worry about a torn muscle or broken bone during retirement, so it’s best to avoid equipment that could increase the risk of these injuries, like a bench press or squat rack.

-Aerobics can be a helpful form of exercise for seniors, but there’s a certain point where too much cardio can be harmful to a senior’s fitness.
+Aerobics can be a helpful exercise for seniors, but there’s a certain point where too much cardio can harm a senior’s fitness.
 Intense running can put a lot of stress on a senior’s hips and knees, joints that become increasingly vulnerable with age.
-If a senior has issues with their heart or lung health, it could also put too much strain on those organs and lead to more complications down the line.
+If a senior has issues with their heart or lung health, it could also put too much strain on those organs and lead to more complications.